Ju-On/Offensive-Security/Butler.md

 After some attempts of the above exploit and further research, no vulnerabilities can be found associated with the Jetty 9.4.41 version yet.

+**CVE-2023-26049** Cookie Parser may leak information.
+'There is a vulnerability in Eclipse Jetty that could allow a remote authenticated attacker to obtain sensitive information on the system.'
+We are no an authenticated attacker.

+**CVE-2021-34429** 'The vulnerability allows a remote attacker to gain unauthorized access to otherwise restricted functionality. tried installing docker compose to see if i can download and replicate the Jetty infra.
+No success in downloading Docker Compose at all.

 ## Tried to connect to the SMB port with no access.
         root@kali:/home/kali# smbclient -L //192.168.64.136 -p 445
         Enter WORKGROUP\root's password: